Bookmark and Share

 Transcripts of Oral History Tapes

-We have the John Leslie interview already transcribed by Chuck Booye, at MRL, and John Leslie is editing that transcription.
+We have the John Leslie interview already transcribed by Chuck Booye, at MRL.

-The 2001 December Hammar group is about half transcribed, also by Chuck Booye, and most of the participants appear willing to review the transcript, with John Leslie and Ross Snyder as
+The 2001 December Hammar group was about half transcribed, also by Chuck Booye

 Larry Miller will attempt to produce a “rectified” Time Line Excel spread sheet to aid in reconciling detail differences.